peerlinks/peerlinks/protocol.md

 where `trustee_pub_key` is the invitee's public key. `box_pub_key` is from `sodium.box.keyPair()`.

+NOTE: requesting invite reveals public key and an associated channel.

 Upon receiving `InviteRequest` the peer having write access to the channel MUST consider the invitation carefully and ONLY IN CASE of user confirmation issue an `EncryptedInvite`: